sanchit-gituser/Summarix-AI-Video-Assistent/README.md

 ### **Understand Any Video with AI**

 Generate **Transcripts**, **Summaries**, **Action Items**, **Key Decisions**, and **Chat with your Video** using Retrieval-Augmented Generation (RAG).
+> **💡 Note:** The hosted demo is optimized for **Local Video Uploads**.
+Due to YouTube restrictions on shared cloud environments, YouTube URL processing may not always work in the deployed version.

 Built with **Python**, **Streamlit**, **Faster Whisper**, **LangChain**, **ChromaDB**, and **Mistral AI**.